darktable-org/dtdocs/content/special-topics/color-management/color-dimensions.md

 ---
-title: darktable's color dimensions
+title: Ansel's color dimensions
 id: color-dimensions
 weight: 80
 draft: false
 author: "people"
 ---

-This section defines the perceptual properties of color, both conceptually and quantitatively, in order to characterize and quantify the creative and corrective adjustments made to color in darktable.
+This section defines the perceptual properties of color, both conceptually and quantitatively, in order to characterize and quantify the creative and corrective adjustments made to color in Ansel.

 # definitions